piermafrost/GEOCLIM5_sulf/README.md

 ## Useful commands

 ### `configure.sh`
-A script to quickly set up pre-defined GEOCLIM configurations (pre- and post-compilation), like "ref" (ERA5) or "GFDL".
+A script to quickly set up predefined GEOCLIM configurations (pre- and post-compilation), like "ref" (ERA5) or "GFDL".
 It replaces some current GEOCLIM files by predefined ones, stored in local template/ directory.
 The replaced files are the 3 config files (IO_CONDITIONS, cond_p20.dat and GCM_input_conditions, in config/), and some Fortran source files, (constante.f90, shape.inc and coupler.inc, in source/).